ghoulmann/cs-curriculum/_build/html/_sources/year_4.txt

 * Summarize and critique core theorists working in the field of New Media Literacy [Jenkins]
 * Propose/submit a professional conference paper, workshop, or presentation
 * Demonstrate digital media literacy skills to access, analyze, evaluate, and create digital content and social action strategies to engage and empower citizens in a diverse and participatory digital democracy.
+* develop capability, creativity and knowledge in computer science, digital media, and information technology (Computing);
+* develop and apply their analytic, problem-solving, design, and computational thinking skills (Computing).

 ..
 [1] “Qualifications” means that participating students cannot merely be offered a token course leading to nothing of value.